Feeling Unappreciated In A Relationship: How Online Therapy And Gratitude Can Help

 You may experience many emotions if it repeatedly seems that your partner doesn’t appreciate you or the efforts you make for them.
 Knowing how to bring up the subject without starting a fight or what you can do to help inspire meaningful changes can be difficult.
-Read on to learn more about recognizing when your partner doesn't appreciate you, what you can do about it, and how therapy can help you learn healthy ways to communicate your needs and feelings.
+Read on to learn more about recognizing when your partner doesn't appreciate you, what you can do when you’re feeling unappreciated, and how therapy can help you learn healthy ways to communicate your needs and feelings.

 Does your partner make you feel unappreciated?

 Do you frequently feel undervalued by your partner or go out of your way to do something special for them, only to be met with a lackluster response?
-If you’re feeling unrecognized in your relationship, there are ways to repair the connection with your partner and move forward together.
+If you’re feeling unrecognized in your relationship, there are ways to repair the connection with your partner, feel appreciated, and move forward together.

 • They never thank you when you do something for them.